Global change: History of global-change research

-The first global efforts to address the environmental impact of human activities on the environments worldwide date before the concept of global change was introduced.
+The first global efforts to address the environmental impact of human activities on the environment worldwide date before the concept of global change was introduced.
 Most notably, in 1972 United Nations Conference on the Human Environment was held in Stockholm, which led to United Nations Environment Programme.
 While the efforts were global and the effects across the globe were considered, the Earth system approach was not yet developed at this time.
 The events, however, started a chain of events that led to the emergence of the field of global change research.

 The concept of global change was coined as researchers investigating climate change started that not only the climate but also other components of the Earth system change at a rapid pace, which can be contributed to human activities and follow dynamics similar to many societal changes.
 It has its origins in the World Climate Research Programme, or WCRP, an international program under the leadership of Peter Bolin, which at the time of its establishment in 1980 focused on determining if the climate is changing, can it be predicted and do humans cause the change.
 The first results not only confirmed human impact but led to the realisation of a larger phenomenon of global change.
 Subsequently Peter Bolin together with James McCarthy, Paul Crutzen, Hans Oeschger and others started International Geosphere-Biosphere Programme, or IGBP, under the sponsorship of International Council for Science.

 In 2001, in Amsterdam, a conference was held focused around the four major global-change research programmes at the time: WCRP, IGBP, International Human Dimensions Programme (IHDP) and Diversitas (now continued as Future Earth).
 The conference was titled Challenges of a Changing Earth: Global Change Open Science Conference and was concluded with The Amsterdam Declaration on Global Change, best summarized in its first paragraph: